2019-2020 Year in Review

 Over the past academic year, my first as Dean at FIFSW, we have focused on advancing our Faculty’s impact in research, leadership, collaborative service, teaching, and training — the five pillars of our newly developed five-year strategic plan.
 In our 2019-2020 Year in Review, we provide you with an overview of our successes in these areas and how we have worked to address the unique challenges and opportunities presented by overlapping COVID-19, economic and anti-Black racism pandemics.

-Together, our community has developed a five-year strategic plan, amplified our national and global profile through enhanced communication and outreach, and prioritized diverse excellence though the recruitment of students, faculty, and postdoctoral fellows.
+Together, our community has developed Advancement Alignment Priorities to support the Faculty’s 2017-2022 strategic plan, amplified our national and global profile through enhanced communication and outreach, and prioritized diverse excellence though the recruitment of students, faculty, and postdoctoral fellows.
 Other highlights include the launch of The Centre for Research and Innovation for Black Survivors of Homicide Victims (The CRIB), the creation of the endowed Lee Wu Kee Ming Chair in Indigenous Social Work, the newly supported Student Leadership Academy, and renewed support from the Fu Hui Education Foundation for students in our MSW Indigenous Trauma and Resiliency program — efforts that have been supported by our ambitious advancement goals.

 As we move towards a new academic year, we look forward to launching the FIFSW Online Counselling Clinic.
 We are grateful to Janis Rotman for her generosity and vision in supporting this important initiative.
 Staffed by supervised second-year MSW clinical students, this clinic will provide free mental health support to low-income and high-need youth and families.
 It will be among the first such clinics affiliated with schools of social work in North America.
 Your contributions will help to ensure its sustainability.
 Please consider making a contribution by clicking here.